becketalservices/beas-cnx-cloud/docs/AWS/chapter7.md

 # 7 Update Component Pack
-This proces does the update to Component Pack 6.0.0.7
+This process does the update to Component Pack 6.0.0.8

 We need the installation files from IBM to continue.

 Download the files to your Bastion host and extract them.
 In case you have your files on a Azure file share or AWS S3, you can use my [s3scripts](https://github.com/MSSputnik/s3scripts) to access your files.

-Just extract them: `unzip IC-ComponentPack-6.0.0.7.zip`
+Just extract them: `unzip IC-ComponentPack-6.0.0.8.zip`

 ## 7.1 Upload Docker images to registry